What are Dental Fillings?

 Dental fillings are crucial in the restoration of decayed, broken or damaged teeth.
 When cavities are left untreated, they can progress and lead to more severe dental problems such as tooth loss.
 Dental fillings can prevent the progression of cavities, restore the shape and function of the damaged tooth, and prevent further decay.

-At Murrieta Dental Group and Orthodontics, we prioritize your dental health and understand the urgency of treating any dental issues promptly.
+At Murrieta Dental Group, we prioritize your dental health and understand the urgency of treating any dental issues promptly.
 If you're in need of a dental filling, our team is ready to provide you with the highest quality care.
 Schedule an appointment with us today and let us help you restore your beautiful smile with a dental filling.

 Dental Issues That Could Require Emergency Dental Care